Skip to main content

 prompt: "Implement code to pass the tests."

 The impl step resumes the tests step’s session.
-The agent remembers writing the tests and can build on that context.
 Both steps must use the same agent.
-Session reuse is scoped to the current group iteration.
-In a foreach, each item starts fresh — reuse only chains steps within the same item.
+If the target step hasn’t executed or uses a different agent, Gump falls back to new with a warning.
+Session via from: is scoped to the current task iteration.
+In an each: block, each task starts fresh — from: only chains steps within the same task.

 Sessions and retries